BACFI is happy to advertise appropriate vacancies and requests for placement. Contact the BACFI office for further details.

 Deputy District Judges (Magistrates' Courts) decide cases (including the determination of guilt or innocence) by finding facts and applying the relevant law to them and, in the adult crime court, sentence according to the law and the circumstances of the case.

 Salaried Legal Roles

-An exercise is expected to launch in October to identify candidates to recommend for the post of District Judge.
-Vacancies are expected across England and Wales.
+The JAC have been asked to identify candidates to recommend for the post of District Judge.
+There are 110 vacancies across England and Wales.